Several Delta SkyMiles® American Express cards allow members to (at least partially) earn their way to Medallion status each year.

 - Keep in mind there are usually some Amex Offers for streaming that pop up from time to time

-Consider prepaying as many of bill as reasonably possible.
-I can’t remember the last time a company or utility said, “Nope!
+Consider prepaying as many of your bills as reasonably possible.
+I can’t remember when a company or utility said, “Nope!
 Do not give us more of your money!
 We won’t have such nonsense!”

-But only prepay as much as you can reasonably afford.
-Like, don’t forgo eating for a week or shivering in the cold because you’re out of money — all in the name of elite status.
+Again: only prepay as much as you can reasonably afford.
+Don’t forgo eating for a week or shiver in the cold because you’re out of money — all in the name of elite status.
 If you can’t prepay something, don’t.

 Buy Delta Gift Cards